 Powher put their dose heavily on Lion’s Mane which is a great nootropic, but not as potent as Citicoline or Bacopa monnieri, two key ingredients in the best nootropics.
 Then, we also have to consider that they also added caffeine at 90 mg.
 This isn’t bad normally, but then users will now have to consider their total caffeine intake whenever they buy or prepare coffee.
 90 mg caffeine is practically one cup of coffee already, so this also discounts Powher as a “relaxing” nootropic and not the best nootropic to take an hour or two before sleep.

-Despite the drawbacks, Brain Powher is in our best nootropics list for a reason and it’s largely due to the potency of their ingredient synergy.
+Despite the drawbacks, Brain Powher is in my best nootropics list for a reason and it’s largely due to the potency of their ingredient synergy.

 What are Nootropics?